pocket7878/rsbot/README.md

 # rsbot

-With a bunch of help from my buddy [@tbodt](https://github.com/tbodt),
+With a bunch of help from my buddy [@tbodt](https://github.com/tbodt), I present you...
-I bound a few functions from the X11 C library to Rust!
+Rsbot!

-You can now press a simulate a keypress from Rust!
+You can now press a simulate a keypresses from Rust!
 ```Rust
 extern crate rsbot;